burhanudinrabbani666/brabbani.com/README.md

 # brabbani.com

-Hi, let me introduce myself.
-My name is Burhanudin Rabbani.
+Hi, My name is Burhanudin Rabbani.
 I'm a beginner in web development and currently taking the Bearmentor Bootcamp course.
 This is Markdown for my personal website, as part of the course assignment.
-I will develop this Markdown as the course progresses, along with my personal website developer.
+I will develope this Markdown as the course progresses, along with my personal website developer.
 Thank you.

 ## Links